Configure Data Association

 To configure data association:

 - Notice that the Input tab is selected.
 The left pane displays source objects (Data Objects) in an expandable tree.
-The right pane (indicated by the task’s icon) displays the payload, or entry parameters the activity needs to perform its function.
+The right pane displays the payload, or entry parameters the activity needs to perform its function.

 - Click the Output tab and notice how the left and right panes change.
 Now the left pane displays the task’s payload, and the right pane displays the variables available in the process.